-- Isaias is disorganized this morning, with the center located about 170 miles east-southeast of Miami, FL, moving northwest at 12 mph. - The system has slowed down overnight, and a slower track up the East Coast of Florida is now forecast. - Maximum sustained winds are near 80 mph (Category 1 Hurricane).
-Gradual weakening is forecast as Isaias moves up the East Coast of Florida. - Hurricane winds extend out up to 25 miles from the center, and tropical storm force winds up to 115 miles. - A north to northeast motion is expected early next week with the system paralleling the East Coast of the United States as it continues to weaken.
+- Isaias is disorganized this morning, with the center located about 115 miles southeast of Fort Lauderdale, moving northwest at 10 mph. - Maximum sustained winds have decreased to near 70 mph.
+Isaias may become a hurricane again overnight over the Gulf Stream, but gradual weakening is forecast thereafter. - Tropical storm winds extend out 105 miles from the center.. - A north to northeast motion is expected early next week with the system paralleling the East Coast of the United States as it continues to weaken.